 Practical application of leadership skills and an introduction to military drills and ceremonies.
 Uniforms will be issued to participants.
-The course may be repeated up to four (4) times for credit.
+Repeatable for credit one time.

 Semester Hours 1.0 Corequisites MSCI 2110

 MSCI 1210: Leadership/Personal Development

 Introduces students to the personal challenges and competencies critical for effective leadership.
 Students learn how the personal development of life skills such as critical thinking, goal setting, time management, physical fitness, and stress management relate to civilian and military leadership professions.
 Students will utilize the Basler Challenge Course and receive basic marksmanship training.